Globe

 Belgium

 On 14 July 2020, the Belgium government released its initial circular letter (2020/C/100) granting employees working from home a monthly employer-paid, tax-free work from home allowance, retroactive to 1 March 2020.
-The tax-free allowance applies to full time and part time employees working from home on a regular basis (at least one day per week/five days per month).
+The tax-free allowance applies to full-time and part-time employees working from home on a regular basis (at least one day per week/five days per month).
 The allowance has been temporarily increased to EUR 144,31 from 1 April 2021 to 30 June 2021.
 Employers should monitor for monitor for new maximums.

 The Belgian government released a second circular (2020/C/100) clarifying terms of the allowance effective from 1 March 2021.
-This measure lists the office expenses (the use of the office space, maintenance, insurance, property tax, snacks, office supplies, printer and computer equipment, and utilities) that are covered under the tax-free work from home allowance.
+This measure lists the office expenses (the use of the office space, maintenance, insurance, property tax, snacks, office supplies, printer and computer equipment, and utilities) covered by the tax-free work from home allowance.
 In addition, the measure extends the tax-free status to additional reimbursements or provision of equipment.
 Originally a temporary measure in response to the COVID-19 pandemic, the Belgian Minister of Finance recently confirmed it is a permanent measure.

 On 10 November 2022, the Belgian government passed legislation requiring employers with 20 employees or more to stipulate in writing the right for employees to disconnect after working hours, in either company Collective Bargaining Agreements (CBA) or in company level policies and regulations.
 The written rules should specify at a minimum the following: